timcdlucas/WestNileVirusKaggle/dataSort.md

 - Mean of 12 individual months before.
 Months might be a pain... so maybe 12 x 4 week periods.
 - Mean of 8 individual weeks before hand.
 - 28 days before data collection.
+- Mean of 12 calendar months. i.e. "The previous March".
+    I can see "the previous breeding season" being important for example.

-That's about 50 x 20 predictors.
+That's about 60 x 20 predictors.
 Still totally overkill.
 But we'll drop some once we've looked at them.

 ```r